AffordantSoftware/affordant_foundation/affordant_core/README.md

 This package also include an extension on `Future<Result>` which provides a similar API to the `Result` object, simply forwarding function call to the underlying `Result` object using `Future.then`.
 This makes working with async operation more straightforward.

+This package doesn't provide Result implementation directly, instead it re-export the Result from `rust_core`.

 ## Usage
 TODO